mrmir/deploy/README.md

 6. When asked for the filename, use github-actions rather than the default id_rsa
 7. Make sure no passphrase is used
 8. Authorize the public key for your server: cat github-actions.pub >> authorized_keys
+9. Also add the public key to the repo's public keys on Github via Settings -> Deploy keys -> Add deploy key, and paste the contents of github-actions.pub (You do not need write access to be able to deploy)
-9. On your project's Github repository, go to Settings -> Secrets -> New Repository Secret
+10. On your project's Github repository, go to Settings -> Secrets -> New repository secret
-10. Set SSH_KEY as name
+11. Set SSH_KEY as name
-11. Copy text from github-actions and paste into value
+12. Copy text from github-actions and paste into value
-12. Repeat previous step to store another key
+13. Repeat previous step to store another key
-13. Set SSH_HOST as name
+14. Set SSH_HOST as name
-14. Set value to be the IP address of your server (i.e. 11.22.33.44)
+15. Set value to be the IP address of your server (i.e. 11.22.33.44)
-15. Push deploy.yml code to your repo.
+16. Push deploy.yml code to your repo.

 That's it!
 Now anytime you push changes to your main branch, capistrano is automatically run and deploys code to your servers.